josejhkim/tp/docs/DeveloperGuide.md

 1. User requests to delete a table.
 2. User provides the table ID.
-3. System verifies the table exists.
+3. WeddingHero checks if the table exists.
-4. System removes the table from the wedding layout.
+4. WeddingHero deletes the table from the layout.
-5. System confirms that the table has been deleted.
+5. WeddingHero confirms that the table has been deleted.
 Use case ends.

 **Extensions:**

 2a. **Missing Table ID**
-    2a1.
-System detects that no table ID was provided.
-    2a2.
-System informs the user that a table ID is required.
+- 2a1.
+If the user omits the table ID when entering the command, WeddingHero displays an error message indicating that the table ID is required.
-    2a3.
-System prompts the user to provide a table ID.
+- 2a2.
+WeddingHero prompts the user to re-enter the command with the correct format.
-    2a4.
-If the user provides a table ID, the process resumes at step 3.
+- 2a3.
+Once the correct input is provided, the process resumes at step 3.

-2b. **Non-Existent Table**
-    2b1.
-System cannot find the specified table.
-    2b2.
-System informs the user that the table does not exist.
+2b. **Table Not Found**
+- 2b1.
+If WeddingHero is unable to locate a table matching the provided ID, it informs the user that no matching table was found.
-    2b3.
-System prompts the user to provide a valid table ID.
+- 2b2.
+WeddingHero prompts the user to either re-enter a valid table ID.
-    2b4.
+- 2b3.
 If the user provides a valid table ID, the process resumes at step 3.
+Otherwise, use case ends.

+---
+### UC8: Assign a Guest to a table

+**Preconditions:**
+- A wedding has been created.
+- The wedding has been set as the active wedding in WeddingHero.
+- At least one table has been created.
+- The guest to be added has already been added to the wedding

+**MSS**

+1. User requests to assign a guest to a table.
+2. User adds the table and the guest
+3. WeddingHero verifies that the guest and table exist.
+4. WeddingHero assigns the guest to the specified table.
+5. WeddingHero displays a confirmation message.
+Use case ends.

+**Extensions:**

+3a. **Person Not Found**
+- 3a1.
+If the specified guest does not exist, WeddingHero informs the user.
+- 3a2.
+User is prompted to re-enter a valid guest name.
+- 3a3.
+Upon valid input, the process resumes at step 3.

+4a. **Table Not Found**
+- 4a1.
+If the table ID does not match any existing table, WeddingHero informs the user.
+- 4a2.
+User is prompted to re-enter a valid table ID.
+- 4a3.
+Upon valid input, the process resumes at step 4.

+4b. **Table Full**
+- 4b1.
+If the table has reached its maximum capacity, WeddingHero displays an error message.
+- 4b2.
+User is prompted to select another table or modify the table capacity.
+- 4b3.
+If the user selects another table, the process resumes at step 4.

+2a. **Invalid Input Format**
+- 2a1.
+If the input is missing required fields or incorrectly formatted, WeddingHero displays an error message showing the correct format.
+- 2a2.
+Upon receiving the correct input, the process resumes at step 3.

+---

+### UC9: Remove a Guest from a table

+**Preconditions:**
+- A wedding has been created.
+- The wedding has been set as the active wedding in WeddingHero.
+- A person has already been assigned to a table.

+**MSS**
+1. User decides to remove a guest from a table.
+2. User enters the table and the guest to be removed
+3. WeddingHero checks if the specified person exists and is assigned to the specified table.
+4. WeddingHero removes the person from the table.
+5. WeddingHero displays a confirmation message that the guest has been successfully removed from the table.
+   Use case ends.

+**Extensions:**

+3a. **Guest Not Found**
+- 3a1.
+If the specified guest does not exist, WeddingHero informs the user.
+- 3a2.
+User is prompted to re-enter a valid person name.
+- 3a3.
+Upon valid input, the process resumes at step 3.

+3b. **Table Not Found**
+- 3b1.
+If the specified table does not exist, WeddingHero informs the user.
+- 3b2.
+User is prompted to re-enter a valid table ID.
+- 3b3.
+Upon valid input, the process resumes at step 3.

+3c. **Guest Not Assigned to Table**
+- 3c1.
+If the person is not assigned to the specified table, WeddingHero informs the user.
+- 3c2.
+User may choose to cancel or try another table ID.

+2a. **Invalid Input Format**
+- 2a1.
+If the input is missing required fields or incorrectly formatted, WeddingHero displays an error message showing the correct format.
+- 2a2.
+Upon receiving the correct input, the process resumes at step 3.

 ### Non-Functional Requirements